MP4 to MOV Conversion Explained

 Which format should you choose?

-Choose .MP4 for final delivery, web hosting, social media uploads, and sharing videos with clients.
-It is the undisputed standard for consumer playback and guarantees your video will work on any modern device.
+Choose .MP4 for web delivery, social media, streaming, and sharing files with clients.
+It is the global standard and guarantees the video will play on any device, browser, or operating system without extra software.

-Avoid converting .MP4 to .MOV if your goal is to save storage space or upload to YouTube.
-In those cases, keep the original .MP4.
+Avoid converting .MP4 to .MOV if your only goal is to watch the video.
+Stick to the original .MP4 to save storage space and maintain compatibility.

 Conclusion